NEW: Energy Bills Discount Scheme For UK Businesses

 “Wattstor strongly advocates for businesses taking control of their energy by optimising on-site generation, load and storage for the markets.
 This is why we work with select suppliers to provide opportunities to SMEs to actively participate in energy markets, protect their bottom-line in the harsh face of the current energy climate, and essentially shorten ROI timescales on energy projects.
 Wattstor will continue to advocate for the SME, to bring them the technology and expertise that will deliver the same economies of scale that the large corporates can take advantage of.”

-The shift in energy landscape and markets needs to be met with a shift in mindset, and that mindset needs to move away from simple cost-driven efficiencies and towards optimised markets.
+We need to meet the shift in energy landscape and markets with a shift in mindset.
+That mindset needs to move away from simple cost-driven efficiencies and towards optimised markets.

 Energy Bill Discount Scheme summary

 For eligible non-domestic customers who have a contract with a licensed energy supplier, the government is announcing the following support: